 motor abilities, sensory awareness and emotional characteristics, and general psychological adjustment.

-The results of the assessment provide the treatment team with various opportunities to address in the hospital or during rehabilitation.
+The results of the assessment allow the treatment team address an individual's unique needs in the hospital or during rehabilitation.
 The assessment also gives the individual's family an idea of the injury's impact.
 Often the neuropsychologist will be very clear and informative about ways the brain injury will affect the individual's day-to-day existence.
 The person's rehabilitation plan will be based on the results of the neuropsychological assessment.